Trolls World Tour: Plot

-In the techno kingdom, King Trollex's tribe of Techno Trolls are attending a rave, when Hard Rock Trolls led by Queen Barb arrive and use weaponized guitars to destroy everything.
-Queen Barb demands Trollex surrender and hand over his "string".
+In the Techno Reef, King Trollex's tribe of Techno Trolls are attending a rave.
+Queen Barb and her Hard Rock Trolls arrive, and use weaponized guitars to destroy everything, demanding Trollex to surrender and hand over his "string".

-In Pop Village, two years after the events of the first film, Poppy receives a letter from Barb, inviting her to bring her "string" to unite the trolls.
-Poppy's father King Peppy explains there were once six magical lyre strings that represented major tribes of music - Techno, Funk, Classical, Country, Hard Rock, and Pop, but the six tribes took their strings and went their separate ways after their differences broke into arguments.
+In Pop Village, two years after the events of the first film, Queen Poppy receives a letter from Barb, inviting her to bring her "string" to unite the trolls.
+Poppy's father King Peppy explains there were once six magical lyre strings that represented major tribes of music - Techno, Funk, Classical, Country, Hard Rock, and Pop, but the tribes took their strings and went their separate ways after their differences broke into arguments.
 King Peppy, Branch, and the others do not trust Barb's invitation, but Poppy decides to sneak out with the Pop string, to prove Barb is the same as any other troll.
 Branch, who is trying to confess his love, and Biggie, who stowed away, accompany her on her journey.
-At the same time, Cooper finds old illustrations of trolls his shape, and sets off to find them alone, eventually getting beamed up into a spaceship.
+Meanwhile, one of Poppy's friends, Guy Diamond, gives birth to a son who is a miniature version of his father, which Poppy names Tiny Diamond.
+At the same time, Cooper finds old illustrations of trolls his shape, and sets off to find them alone.